-The University considers certain information, such as a student's name, dates of university attendance, and verification of degree(s) obtained, to be public information.
+The University considers certain information, such as a student's name, dates of attendance, and verification of degree(s) obtained, to be public information.
 The Registrar may disclose such information without the consent of the student.

 Students have the right to official copies of their transcripts.
-Transcripts are produced as required and are authorized by the Registrar's office.
+Transcripts are produced as required and are authorized by the Registrar's Office.
 For verification, an official seal along with the Registrar's signature appears on each page of the transcript.
 The transcript also features the statement: "Not official unless signed by the Registrar."
 Students are able to access their term records on Yorkville Student Information System (YSIS); however, this is not an official transcript.
-Students can request an official transcript by completing a 'Student Transcript Request Form'.
+Students can request an official transcript by completing a 'Student Transcript Request Form.'
 See section 7 for transcript fees.

-Transcript information is retained by the University for a set time as determined by each provincial government in which the University grants degrees: 75 years in Ontario, 55 years in British Columbia; in perpetuity in New Brunswick.
-In the unlikely event that the University is required to end a program due to business related or other reasons, the University would assure the continued availability of student records and transcripts.
+Transcript information is retained by the University for a period of time determined by each provincial government in which the University grants degrees: 75 years in Ontario, 55 years in British Columbia; in perpetuity in New Brunswick.
+In the unlikely event that the University is required to end a program, the University would assure the continued availability of student records and transcripts.